tutorgen/hpit_services/README.md

 * state.problem_state: string - A string representing the new state of the problem. i.e. "x = 4"
 * state.steps: array of strings - A list of steps taken from the starting state to get to this state. i.e. ["Subtract 4", "Divide 2"]
 * state.last_problem_state: string - What state this problem was in before this state. i.e. "2x = 8"
-* state.problem: string - A string represting the problem i.e "2x + 4 = 12"
+* state.problem: string - A string representing the problem i.e "2x + 4 = 12"

 Returns: